RimunAce/respy-tech-api/readme.md

 # Setup IP and PORT
 IP=
 PORT=3000

-# DISCORD WEBHOOK URL
-# You can setup a Discord webhook URL to check "/health" endpoint
-DISCORD_WEBHOOK_URL=

 # CORS SETUP
 # You can set-up a CORS origin to allow only certain origins